Honghan/EBEncoding/README.md

 3. Add the patient's medication episodes to the timeline.
 4. For each medication episode, allocate a sequence of bits aligned with the interval order we obtained in step 2.
 The interval numbered zero is aligned with the most significant bit in the sequence.
 For each interval, set the corresponding bit to `1` if the interval intersects with the episode, and to `0` otherwise.
 For example, Medication Episode 2 (M2) in `Figure 1` spans across interval number `1` and `2`.
 Its encoding is `0110` in binary code.
 5. Repeat step 4 for all medication episodes.
 We will get a vector representing all the relevant medication episodes of the inspecting time spot.

+The resulting bitwise encoding has the following features:
+- *Simple and Succinct:* Each medication episode is represented as a numeric value which can used as the feature value in a predictive model which can be consumed by most machine learning algorithms.
+- *Informative:* The encoded number conveys both the duration information of an episode (i.e. occurrences across multiple time intervals are recorded in their corresponding bits) and also the distances of each occurrence (i.e., the orders of bits in the number).
+For example, for duration, M2 crosses two intervals and its encoded number has two bits set as `1` accordingly; for distances, M1 and M3 are both present in only one interval.
+However, M3 is encoded as `8` because it is closer to the event, while M1 is represented as `1`.
+- *Flexible* Different units of time can be used in step 2, enabling variable levels of granularity.
+For example, if the unit used is 4 times bigger in `Figure1`, all three medication episodes will be encoded as `1`.
+The same number of bits can cover medication periods that are four folds longer.
+The obvious loss of information however must be taken into account when choosing a time unit.

 ## Usage
 - The input data is simply a set of events, each of which has two attributes (`EpisodeStartDate`, `EpisodeEndDate`).